CausticKirbyZ/SprayCannon/README.md

     -h, --help                       Print Help menu
     -v, --verbose                    Print verbose information Additional Options:
-    --nodb                           does not use the database
+    --threads=[count]                Use worker threads to drasticly speed things up!(default is 1) --nodb                           does not use the database
+    --user-as-password               Sets the user and password to the same string --user-and-password              Sets the user and password to the same index for each item. or use with --user-pass-format-file
+    --user-and-password-file=[filename]
-    --user-as-password               Sets the user and password to the same string --webhook=[url]                  Will send a teams webhook if valid credential is found!!
+                                     For use with --user-password. supplied file in 'user:password' format --webhook=[url]                  Will send a teams webhook if valid credential is found!!
+    --list-spraytypes                List the available spraytypes. mike@ArchDev ~/D/SprayCannon (main) [1]>

 ```